Bush’s $1 Trillion war on terror: even costlier than expected

 I don’t know why that should come as a surprise to anyone who’s followed this Administration’s handling of the WOT.
 If anything I think the figure is more than that!!
 From the very first days after September 11,2001 the Bush Administration has been playing fast and loose with the facts and figures they used to convince the American people of the need to fight this war.
 From the civilain Pentagon’s wish to keep American forces to a bare minimum, even in the face of senior military officers who told them it wouldn’t work, to the administration of Iraq first with the CPA and its adjuncts to the existing Iraqi government, the public was always given a rosier picture than the Administration knew it could deliver in order to gain the support of the American people.

-Shortly before the White House economic adviser Larry Lindsey earned a rebuke from within the Administration when he said the war could cost as much as $200 billion.
+Shortly before the Iraq war began, White House economic adviser Larry Lindsey earned a rebuke from within the Administration when he said the war could cost as much as $200 billion.
 “It’s not knowable what a war or conflict like that would cost,” Defense Secretary Don Rumsfeld said.
 “You don’t know if it’s going to last two days or two weeks or two months.
-It certainly isn’t going to last two years.”began,
+It certainly isn’t going to last two years.”

 That was Rumsfeld then, but the reality is much more different.
 Now, it’s finally reaching back to bite us in the rear.